steveworld/search/solr-mr/README.md

 For documentation see the [Cloudera Wiki](https://wiki.cloudera.com/display/engineering/Solr+MR).

-The main public tools are TikaIndexerTool and HdfsFindShell.
+The main public tools are TikaIndexerTool and HdfsFindShell, as shown below.

 # TikaIndexerTool